RatnaGayathri/ecommerce-api-testing/README.md

-#  E-Commerce API Testing – Postman Collection
+# API Testing – Postman Collection

 A comprehensive REST API test suite built with **Postman** for the [DummyJSON](https://dummyjson.com/) API.
 This collection covers **functional**, **validation**, **negative**, and **edge-case** testing across Products and Carts modules, using JavaScript test scripts with the Postman `pm.*` API.